0x7375646F/Linuwu-Sense/README.md

 `cat /sys/firmware/acpi/platform_profile_choices`

-To switch the platform profile:
+To switch the thermal profile to balanced:

 `echo balanced | sudo tee /sys/firmware/acpi/platform_profile`

-Replace balanced with a supported profile of your choosing.
+You can replace 'balanced' with a supported profile of your choosing.

 #### **1. Backlight Timeout ⏰**

-This feature turns off the keyboard RGB after 30 seconds of idle mode.
+This feature automatically disables the keyboard backlight after 30 seconds of inactivity.

 - **0** – Disabled
 - **1** – Enabled